mohnkhan/Conversational-Search/README.md

 -   **Define the Output Format:** Explicitly ask for the format you want. (e.g., `List the pros and cons of coffee in a two-column markdown table`).
 -   **For Images (`/imagine`):** For best results, use descriptive adjectives, specify artistic styles (e.g., `photorealistic`, `watercolor`, `cyberpunk`), and set the scene (e.g., `dramatic cinematic lighting`, `a bustling futuristic city`).
 -   **For Videos (`/create-video`):** Focus on action and movement in your prompts.
 Use dynamic verbs and camera terms like `a hummingbird flying in slow motion`, `a time-lapse of a flower blooming`, or `an aerial shot of a coastline`.

+## Release History

+For a detailed list of changes, new features, and improvements in each version, please see the [Release Notes](./RELEASENOTES.md).

 ## Contributing